xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/Ldap.rst

 LDAP
 ----

-The second tab is the global configurations about a single LDAP server.
+The second tab is the global configuration about a single LDAP server.

 .. only:: html